 Digitizing some of the intensive public welfare service areas, mainly in healthcare, education, social care, and protection, as well as the integration of these broad areas, holds a substantial potential that is yet to be established.
 In addition, changes in the demography need flexibility and scalability.
-Such as for providing healthcare, education, and elderly care services.
+Such as providing healthcare, education, and elderly care services.
 For instance, adjusting to support the required number of schools as well as care facilities for the elderly.
-As an elderly population in most OECD countries is snowballing, the working-age population and the labor market is decreasing, which poses a fundamental challenge for governments to address.
+As an elderly population in most OECD countries is snowballing, the working-age population and the labor market are decreasing, which poses a fundamental challenge for governments to address.

 Indeed, governments across the world are devoted to meeting citizen needs and realizing benefits.
 Over 130 countries have online services.
 For instance, Estonia with its 1.3 million residents uses electronic identification cards when voting, and paying taxes.
 Citizens accessing over 160 services online that range from property registration to unemployment benefits.
 In Turkey, the Social Aid Information System consolidated various government data sources into a single system to offer citizens better access and quicker decisions on its several aid programs.
 In the United Kingdom, the gov.uk site is a one-stop information hub serving all government agencies.
 Such online services provide more access for rural residents, enhance the quality of life for individuals with physical disabilities.
 It also provides options for individuals whose work and lifestyle needs don’t meet the usual daytime office hours.

 Some actual problems